discordjs/guide/guide/popular-topics/faq.md

 ```

 ::: tip
-Mentions in embeds may resolve correctly but will never notify the user.
-Some areas of embeds do not support mentions at all.
+Mentions in embeds may resolve correctly in embed description and field values but will never notify the user.
+Other areas do not support mentions at all.
 :::

 ### How do I prompt the user for additional input?